 Benefits and Risks of Grapes and Raisins for Chickens

-There tend to be a bit some stigma against grapes and raisins as snacks for chicken, for instance, it’s widely believed that gapes are toxic to dogs hence must be avoided.
+There tend to be a bit of stigma against grapes and raisins as snacks for chickens (and other poultry).
+For instance, it’s widely known that gapes are toxic to dogs hence must be avoided.

 People have been giving their chickens grapes and raisins for many years and the results are well documented.
 This means that when used as an occasional snack, chickens are not likely to experience any issues.